Understanding Commodities¶

 </recipe>

-is the Nuc Id of the isotope in form ZZAAA and comp
+where basis can be mass or atom, id is the Nuc Id of the isotope in form ZZAAA, and comp is the

 composition of that isotope in the recipe.
-Other isotope formats are
+Other isotope formats for id are

 also acceptable, such as those used by pyne.